Alphonse History, Family Crest & Coats of Arms

 The surname Alphonse was first found in Leon, where the name originated in Visigothic times.

-Important Dates for the Alphonse family
+Early History of the Alphonse family

 This web page shows only a small excerpt of our Alphonse research.
 Another 143 words (10 lines of text) covering the years 1155, 1352, and 1519 are included under the topic Early Alphonse History in all our PDF Extended History products and printed products wherever possible.